5 Foods That Cause Belly Bloat + What To Eat Instead

 The key to nourishing your stomach in the right way is actually simple: You have to avoid foods that your system biochemically protests.
 Each of us is slightly different, but there are many foods that can lead to belly bloat for almost all of us.
 Just eliminating these can make a big difference in how your stomach looks and feels.
 Here are the foods to avoid:

-While research on this has been varied, people with stomach issues have previously been told to avoid foods with seeds, with the thinking being that these food particles could block or irritate the diverticula, or small pouches that form in the colon wall).
+While research on this has been varied, people with stomach issues, like diverticulitis, have previously been told to avoid foods with seeds.
+The assumption is that these small food particles could block or irritate the diverticula (small pouches that form in the colon wall).
 Because the research is inconclusive, talk to your GI before making decisions about removing seeded foods from your diet.

 2. Raw chia seeds